DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 - It forwards messages between networks by examining information in the Layer 3 header
 - It uses a routing protocol like OSPF to share route information with other routers and build a routing table
-- It uses ARP to build an ARP table, mapping IP Addresses to MAC Addresses
+- It uses ARP to build an ARP table, mapping IP addresses to MAC addresses
 - It uses Syslog to keep logs of events that occur
-- and MUCH more…
+- and much more…

 **What does a switch do?**